ebs-universe/pysamloader/README.rst

 Requirements & Installation
 ---------------------------

 ``pysamloader`` should work on any platform which supports ``python``.
-It is best tested on Linux followed by Windows (10 and 7).
+It is best tested on Linux followed by on Windows (10 and 7).

-``pysamloader`` currently supports both Python 2 and Python 3.
-However, Python 2 support is likely to be removed in the near future.
+``pysamloader`` supports both Python 2 (2.7.x) and Python 3 (>3.5).
+Python 2
+support is likely to be removed in the near future.

-Currently, ``pysamloader`` is expected to be pip-installed.
-It can be safely installed into a ``virtualenv``.
+In general, ``pysamloader`` is expected to be pip-installed.
+It can be safely installed into a virtualenv.
 There are no distro-specific packages or windows installers available.

-Installing ``pysamloader`` for most users would be simply :
+As long as you have a functioning python installation of sufficient version, installing ``pysamloader`` would be simply :

 .. code-block:: console

     $ pip install pysamloader

+If you require pre-built binaries, they are available for 64-bit Linux and Windows.
+However, be aware that these binaries are not thoroughly tested, and your mileage may vary based on your specific operating system and machine architecture.
+You will also have to manually copy the included ``devices`` folder to the correct location.
+(See below)

-If you wish to develop, modify the sources, or otherwise get the latest version, it can be installed from a clone of the git repository (or clone thereof) as follows :
+If you wish to develop, modify the sources, or otherwise get the latest version, it can be installed from a clone of the git repository (or from a source package) as follows :

 .. code-block:: console

     $ git clone https://github.com/chintal/pysamloader.git
     $ cd pysamloader
     $ pip install -e .

+The ``pysamloader/devices`` folder contains the included device support modules, each of which is a python file with a single class of the same name, containing device specific information about one device.
+This folder can be copied into a separate location where you can safely add, remove, or modify device configuration as needed.
+This step is generally optional, but will be required if you are using the binary packages.
+The location is that provided by ``user_config_dir`` of the python ``appdirs`` package, specifically :

+    - Linux : ``~/.config/pysamloader``
+	- Windows : ``C:\Users\<username>\AppData\Local\pysamloader\pysamloader``

+If/when they are eventually created, ``pysamloader`` installers, aside from the simple ``pip install pysamloader``, will likely create this folder and populate it as a part of the install process.

 Usage
 -----